fbpx

 The Walton Eagle was chosen for its Australian identity, connection to the indigenous people of this land and and it’s ability to fly like our namesake: Nancy Bird-Walton.
 The Eagle represents the creator of the land and waterways of this area.
 Fly high.

-At the heart of this system are Learning Mentor (LM) groups which gather for 20 minutes at the start of every day.
-These LM groups encourage friendships across year levels, help to build positive student – teacher interactions, while also providing a contact teacher (Learning Mentor) for each student’s family.
+At the heart of this house system are Learning Mentor (LM) class which gather for 20 minutes at the start of every day.
+These LM class encourage friendships across year levels, help to build positive student – teacher interactions, while also providing a contact teacher (Learning Mentor) for each student’s family.
 LM groups give opportunity for teachers to really get to know their students and follow their development throughout their secondary school career.
 It also creates a strong triangle of communication between student, parent and LM.

 Within each Learning Mentor lesson, the Learning Mentor provides students with the skills to be successful in their learning goals.
 Learning Mentor lessons assist the students in understanding our School Wide Positive Behaviours (Respect, Responsibility, Excellence and Community) and provide them the tools to action constructive behaviours both in and out of the classroom.
 Our Learning Mentor lessons also cater to the Department’s Respectful Relationships program as well as developing considerate and thorough Career Actions plans that are reviewed and revised annually